 The Zeros doing a figure eight strafed the airfield and headed toward and turned around behind Mount Arayat.
 One tanker stated that the planes were so low that a man with a shotgun could have shot a plane down.
 It was also stated that the tankers could see the scarfs of the pilots flapping in the wind as they looked for targets to strafe.
 Having seen what the Japanese were doing, the half-tracks were ordered to the base’s golf course which was at the opposite end of the runways.
 There they waited for the Zeros to complete their flight pattern.
 The first six planes that came down the length of the runways were hit by fire from the half-tracks.
 As they flew over the golf course, flames and smoke were seen trailing behind them.
 When the other Japanese pilots saw what happened, they pulled up to about 3,000 feet before dropping their small incendiary bombs and leaving.
 The planes never strafed the airfield again.

 While the attack was going on, the Filipinos who were building the 192nd’s barracks took cover.
 After the attack, they went right back to work on building the barracks.
 This happened several times during the following air raids until the barracks were destroyed by bombs during an air raid.
-According to the members of the battalion, it appeared the Filipino contractor really wanted to be paid; war or no war.
+According to the members of the battalion, it appeared the Filipino contractor wanted to be paid; war or no war.

 When the Japanese were finished, there was not much left of the airfield.
 The soldiers watched as the dead, dying, and wounded were hauled to the hospital on bomb racks, and trucks, and anything else that could carry the wounded was in use.
-Within an hour the hospital had filled to capacity.
+Within an hour the hospital had reached its capacity.
 As the tankers watched the medics placed the wounded under the building.
 Many of these men had their arms and legs missing.
 When the hospital ran out of room, the battalion members set up cots under mango trees for the wounded and even the dentist gave medical aid to the wounded.

 Sgt.
 Robert Bronge, B Co., had his crew take their half-track to the non-com club.
-During the three weeks, the 192nd had been in the Philippines, Bronge had spent three months of pay on credit at the club.
+During the 17 days that the 192nd had been in the Philippines, Bronge had spent three months of pay, on credit, at the non-com club.
 When they got to the club they found one side was collapsed from an explosion of a bomb nearby.
-Bronge entered the club and found the Aircorpsmen – assigned to the club – were putting out fires or trying to get the few planes that were left into the air.
+Bronge entered the club and found the Aircorpsmen - assigned to the club - were putting out fires or trying to get the few planes that were left into the air.
 He found the book with the names of those who owed the club money and destroyed it.
-HIs crew loaded the half-track with cases of beer and hard liquor.
+His crew loaded the half-track with cases of beer and hard liquor.
 When they returned to their assigned area at the airfield, they radioed the tanks they had salvaged needed supplies from the club.

 The next morning the decision was made to move the battalion into a tree-covered area.
 Those men not assigned to a tank or half-track walked around Clark Field to look at the damage.
 As they walked, they saw there were hundreds of dead.
 Some were pilots who had been caught asleep, because they had flown night missions, in their tents during the first attack.
 Others were pilots who had been killed attempting to get to their planes.
 The tanks were still at the southern end of the airfield when a second air raid took place on the 10th.
 This time the bombs fell among the tanks of the battalion at the southern end of the airfield wounding some men.